- Automatically Logging In

 - The ReunionTalk Digest: Subscribing or Unsubscribing

 Automatically Logging In

-Keeping Track of New Messages
+Keeping Track of New Posts

 If you want to include a link to another web page, you can type its address explicitly in your message.
 The vBulletin software will automatically underline the link, making it easy for members to visit the linked web page.
 It will look like this...

 You can also include hidden links using the [url] tag.
 Just use the following format:

 [url=http://www.reuniontalk.com/]Click here to see the ReunionTalk home page[/url]